Immortal Samsara

 The 2nd part aired from August 18 to September 2.
 Youku released 2 special episodes on September 7.
 The series ranked as the top streaming series with 2.4 million online reservations pre-air and 18.99% of market share after release according to Lighthouse Data.
-Since airing, the series has received international attention for its rich depiction of the Xianxia (genre) world and traditional Chinese culture.

 Plot

 Yan-Dan is, originally, one of the twins of a rare four-leaf hanli twin lotus blossom, a relic of the ancients.
 Her body has been a treasure of medicinal cures since ancient times.
 She and her twin sister Zhi-Xi transformed into human form during the Jade Pool festival of the Supreme Emperor.
 The Demon clan tried to kidnap the lotus twins for their Emperor, to increase his Immortal powers.
-They are stopped by Lord Ying-Yuan who the gives the lotus twins their names.
-The twin lotus sisters grew up very differently.
-Zhi-Xi is always trying to better herself & elevate her status.
+They are stopped by Lord Ying-Yuan who then gives the lotus twins their names.
+The twin lotus sisters had very different lifestyles.
+Zhi-Xi is always trying to better herself and elevate her status.
 Yan-Dan is not interested in cultivation or raising her status.
 She leaves it up to her sister to do it.
-She just wanted to write plays, relax, & enjoy a care-free life.
+She just wanted to write plays, relax, and enjoy a care-free life.

-Zhi-Xi became assistant Curator at the Palace of Magical Pavilion & was despised by Curator Ying-Deng who made her life difficult.
+Zhi-Xi became assistant Curator at the Palace of Magical Pavilion and was despised by Curator Ying-Deng who made her life difficult.
 Yan-Dan was originally assigned to the Pavilion of Books, where she was writing a play about the War of Genesis Heroes, a war against Demons won by the collaboration of many mystical magical tribes.
-Many fought bravely & died during the war.
-One, in particular, had been forgotten & who contributed greatly to the war effort, the Nine Fin Tribe.
+Many fought bravely and died during the war.
+One, in particular, had been forgotten and who contributed greatly to the war effort, the Nine Fin Tribe.
 Nine Fins descendant Yu Mo-Shan, from ancient times, was saved by Celestial Deity Bei-Ming who helped him attain human form through cultivation.
-He became friends with Yan-Dan & helped her with her play.
-While writing the play, Yan-Dan noticed someone kept flipping the Divine turtle onto his back & was determined to find out who was the culprit.
-She was unsuccessful, even though she tried many times & set many traps.
+He became friends with Yan-Dan and helped her with her play.
+While writing the play, Yan-Dan noticed someone kept flipping the Divine turtle onto his back and was determined to find out who was the culprit.
+She was unsuccessful, even though she tried many times and set many traps.

 Yan-Dan helped Celestial Deity Bei-Ming, who was always kind to her, solve many chess problems sent by Lord Ying-Yuan.
 She was re-assigned to Yan-Xu Heavenly Palace by Lord Ying-Yuan to become his Immortal attendant, because of her expertise in chess.
-He realized Yan-Dan's potential & decided to train her, unbeknownst to her.
-He noted she was a quick & clever learner, but uninspired & lazy.
+He realized Yan-Dan's potential and decided to train her, unbeknownst to her.
+He noted she was a quick and clever learner, but uninspired and lazy.
 He would punish her for any infractions, no matter how minor, by having her copy the heavenly scriptures numerous times.
-She felt like he was torturing her & complained constantly.
+She felt like he was torturing her and complained constantly.
 She accidentally discovered demon spies.
 With help from Lord Ying-Yuan, the demon spies were vanquished.